 Q. Who should conduct a reference check?

-A. SkillSurvey is accessed and administered by P&S Search Consultants or designees in your college/division.
-If phone calls or reference letters are used, it is highly recommended that an HR person conduct the reference check as there are many legal/ethical issues that can arise in the process as noted in the questions below.
+A. SkillSurvey is accessed and administered by Search Consultants or designees in your college/division.
+If phone calls or reference letters are used, it is highly recommended that the search administrator conduct the reference check; many legal/ethical issues can arise in the process.
+See the following Q&A’s for examples.

 Q. When should a reference check be done?

-A. The most common and recommended time for conducting a reference check is after the interview process on the top candidate(s).
-It can also be used when additional clarity is needed to define the applicant pool or to prepare for an interview, by reference checking all who are being considered.
+A. The most common and recommended time for conducting a reference check is after the interview process and for the top candidate(s).
+It can also be done earlier in the process to assist in determining the interview pool or to prepare for the interviews.
 At whatever point the reference check is done, the candidate needs to be informed in advance of the reference check.

 Q. Who should be considered as an appropriate reference?

-A. In almost all cases, only professional references are requested; these include former or current supervisors, co-workers, clients who have worked directly and recently with the employee and who can comment on performance should be requested.
-For new graduates, teachers/professors who have observed their work on a project, internship, etc. or others such as a volunteer program leader who has observed performance may be used.
+A. In almost all cases, only professional references are requested; these include former or current supervisors, co-workers, clients/customers or anyone who has worked directly and most recently with the applicant, who can comment on the applicant’s performance.
+For new graduates, teachers or professors who have observed their work on a project, internship, etc. or others such as a volunteer program leader who has observed performance may be used.
 SkillSurvey has defined guidelines about appropriate references.

 Q. How many references should be requested?

-A. In using SkillSurvey it is recommended to ask for five references, two of which are supervisors/managers.
+A. If using SkillSurvey, it is recommended to ask for five references, two of which are supervisors/managers.
 Obtaining a reference from a current supervisor/manager may best be done when there is an offer pending.
-When not using SkillSurvey, three references are usually requested.
+When not using SkillSurvey, best practice is request a minimum of three references.

 Q. Should a reference check be done on AFSCME or SEIU contract transfers or staff who are exercising lay-off or furlough rights?

-A. You may not deny a contract transfer or the exercising of lay-off rights based upon a reference but you may need to conduct one to mitigate negligent hiring risk.
+A. You may not deny a contract transfer or the exercising of lay-off or furlough rights based upon a reference, but you need to conduct one to mitigate negligent hiring risk.
 In addition, valuable information may be obtained to assist in onboarding.
-Please note that for Merit staff who are seeking a contract transfer, you can check all references except the current job, unless the position is in an area such as health care where regulations require reference checking prior to hire.

-Q. What if reference information that is not job related is received (such as personal information about drug or alcohol abuse, absences due to need to care for a relative, or divorce is received?
+Q. What if reference information that is not job related is received (such as personal information about drug or alcohol abuse, marital status, etc.)?

-A. Job related information is what you need to consider, but some information may be relevant and useful in considering the candidate to mitigate negligent hiring.
+A. Only job related information is to be considered, however, some information may be relevant and useful in considering the candidate to mitigate negligent hiring.
 Discuss any of this type of personal information received with your Senior HR Leader or Employee and Labor Relations prior to sharing this information with the decision maker.

-Q. May other people who have worked with the applicant but are not listed as references be contacted?
+Q. May people who have worked with the applicant, but who are not listed as references, be contacted?